scottlamb/moonfire-nvr/design/api.md

     `START_ID[-END_ID][@OPEN_ID][.[REL_START_TIME]-[REL_END_TIME]]`.
 This
     specifies *segments* to include.
 The produced `.mp4` file will be a concatenation of the segments indicated by all `s` parameters.
 The ids to retrieve are as returned by the `/recordings` URL.
-The *open id* (see [glossary](glossary.md)) is optional and will be enforced if present; it's recommended for disambiguation when the requested range includes uncommitted recordings.
+The *open id* is optional and will be enforced if present; it's recommended for disambiguation when the requested range includes uncommitted recordings.
     The optional start and end times are in 90k units of wall time and relative to the start of the first specified id.
 These can be used to clip the returned segments.
-Note they can be used to skip over some ids entirely; this is allowed so that the caller doesn't need to know the start time of each interior id.
+Note they can be used to skip over some ids entirely;
+    this is allowed so that the caller doesn't need to know the start time of each interior id.
 If there is no key frame at the desired relative start time, frames back to the last key frame will be included in the returned data, and an edit list will instruct the viewer to skip to the desired start time.
 *   `ts` (optional): should be set to `true` to request a subtitle track be added with human-readable recording timestamps.